 Reference to the functions of the Audit Committee is available under the terms of reference of the Audit Committee which have been published on the websites of the Company and the Hong Kong Stock Exchange.
 To further enhance the independence of the external independent auditors, some parts of the above meetings were only attended by independent non-executive Directors and the independent auditors.

-Since 2009, the Board has delegated the corporate governance functions to the Audit Committee in accordance with the Provisions A.2, as it considered members of the Audit Committee to be better positioned to provide objective and independent guidance on governance-related matters.
+Since 2009, the Board has delegated the corporate governance functions to the Audit Committee in accordance with the Code Provision A.2, as it considered members of the Audit Committee to be better positioned to provide objective and independent guidance on governance-related matters.

 Terms of Reference (Please Download)